Can You Recycle Wine Bottles? Here’s the Truth

 The Problem with Glass Recycling

 Let’s get something clear: Glass is 100% recyclable.
+So when people ask, “Can you recycle wine bottles?” the frustrating answer is: Yes, in theory – but not in practice.
+The way our recycling system works makes it surprisingly hard for that recycling to actually happen.
 And, unlike recycled plastic, which gradually degrades in quality, we can recycle glass into high-quality products even after many rounds.
 So, recycling as much glass as possible is a no-brainer.
-But the U.S. barely recycles 33% of all the glass produced.
-With 964 million gallons (~3.85 billion bottles) of wine consumed in 2022 alone, that translates to roughly 2.57 billion wine bottles dumped in landfills each year.
+But the U.S. recycles only about 33% of the glass produced, meaning most bottles never become new bottles again.
+With nearly one billion gallons (~5 billion bottles) of wine consumed in recent years, that translates to billions of wine bottles dumped in landfills each year.

 Here’s the problem: Curbside recycling does its best to ensure we can recycle glass.
 But, in the mix with other recyclables in the curbside bin, glass bottles can get crushed too finely or contaminated with grime.
 And no recycling company will take this crushed, dirty glass.
-That’s why so much glass ends up in landfills.
+That’s why so much glass – including wine bottles placed in curbside recycling – ends up in landfills.
 So, while convenient, having a single bin for all recyclables leaves us with shattered hopes of one day seeing wine bottles get recycled into a new product.

 There’s a high demand for clean glass from manufacturers, but recyclers currently can’t get enough of it.
 Bottle bills help close that gap.
 When we return bottles at redemption centers through the bottle return program, they don’t mix with other materials.
 That means they stay separated and clean, making them prime for recycling.

 Most states across the country don’t yet have a bottle return program.
-And among the 10 states that have passed a bottle bill, only a handful cover wine bottles.
+And among the 10 states that have passed a bottle bill, only a handful cover wine bottles (shout out to Maine).
 That means, in most places, the only recycling path available for wine bottles is curbside recycling.

-States like California, where even boxed wine has a deposit (25 cents), have led the way and shown us that leveraging bottle bills to improve recycling is possible.
+States like California, where even boxed wine has a deposit (up to 25 cents), have led the way, showing us that leveraging bottle bills to improve recycling is possible.

 But in New England, only Maine’s bottle bill covers wine, with a 15-cent deposit that entices consumers to return their bottles.
 That’s why CLF and our partners are pushing legislators across other states to follow the example of their northern neighbor.